m-kareem/sht_esp32_mqtt_readout/README.md

 - single sensor: the sensor is directly connected to the ESP32
 - multi sensors: the sensors are connected through I2C multiplexor to the ESP32

-I have also designed two PCBs for a cleaner setup (you can contact me if you need more details on how to order low cost PCB).
-Files are provided.
+I have also designed two PCBs for a cleaner assembly.
+Files are provided in PCB folder.
+You can design your own PCBs via Fritzing software and order it for low cost via aisler.net, and get it shipped to you.
+They are doing really good job.

-In addition, you can accomodate the module in a nice and simple 3D printed box. stp file is provided.
+In addition, you can accomodate the module in a nice and simple 3D printed box. stl file is provided.

+# Required hardwares:
+- EST32 microcontroller
+- seeedstudio SHT35 Temp&Humi Sensor (you can use any other compatible alternative)
+- Adafruit TCA9548A 1 to 8 I2C Multiplexer (for multi-sensor setup)